 - Lastly, I’ve tried making these with coconut sugar instead of the listed brown sugar (since that’s what I tend to keep on hand) and quite frankly the coconut sugar just doesn’t work as well.
 For whatever reason, it causes the coating to not stick as nicely to the nuts.
 So for now, go with the brown sugar and I’ll be sure to report back if I do find a way to make it behave.

-- 2 ½ cups mixed raw nuts (such as walnuts, pecans, almonds, peanuts)
+- 2 ½ cups mixed raw nuts (such as walnuts, pecans, almonds, cashews)

 - 1 tablespoon packed light brown sugar

 - ½ teaspoon pepper

 - ⅛ to ¼ teaspoon cayenne pepper, to taste

 - 2 tablespoons olive oil

 - Preheat the oven to 300ºF.